-JOSEPH'S NEXT RTC MAINSTAGE APPEARANCE IS AS THOMAS ALLEN IN "DARK OF THE MOON", WHICH PLAYS MARCH 29-APRIL 16, 2023 AT RTC.
+JOSEPH'S NEXT RTC MAINSTAGE APPEARANCE IS IN "BONNIE & CLYDE", WHICH PLAYS APRIL 30 - MAY 18, 2025 AT RTC.
 SEE MY JOSEPH THEATRE PAGE FOR DETAILS AND PERFORMANCE DATES!!!

 JOSEPH ALSO HAS HIS OWN PERSONAL, OFFICIAL WEBSITE.
 YOU CAN FIND IT HERE!!!